Use of cluster bombs

 * The Houthis could have fired a weapon that malfunctioned and landed in their own territory, preventing Human Rights Watch from conclusively establishing responsibility for the attack.

-The Netherlands, President of the Convention on Cluster Munitions, expresses concern over the use of cluster munitions in Yemen and calls on all countries in the coalition and the Yemeni government to react to these allegations in a concrete, open and transparent way.
-12 January 2016
+The Netherlands, President of the Convention on Cluster Munitions in 2016, expresses concern over the use of cluster munitions in Yemen and calls on all countries in the coalition and the Yemeni government to react to these allegations in a concrete, open and transparent way, 12 January 2016.

-United States' Department of State says it is looking into those details carefully
+United States' Department of State says in 2015 it is looking into those details carefully.

 Use of cluster bombs in Yemen in April 2015, Media Articles (New York Times, Financial Times, Ria Novosti, etc.)